 Active Life Apparel, Inc.; Ana Loyola Salina$185,000 for garment workersCA2023

-Palo Verde Plastering, Inc.$725,000 for plastering workers and for civil money penaltiesAZ2023
+Palo Verde Plastering, Inc.$725,000 for plastering workers and in civil money penaltiesAZ2023

-Mesa Air Group, Inc.Airline ordered to change policy of failing to include all hours worked when calculating employee eligibility for time off under the Family Medical and Leave Act (FMLA).AZ2022
+Mesa Air Group, Inc.Airline ordered to change policy of failing to include all hours worked when calculating employee eligibility for time off under the Family Medical and Leave Act (FMLA)AZ2022

-VH Harvesting, LLC; T&K Feeds, Inc.$314,094 for H-2A agricultural workers for prevailing wage violations and other wage violations and for civil money penaltiesAZ2022
+VH Harvesting, LLC; T&K Feeds, Inc.$314,094 for agricultural workers and in civil money penaltiesAZ2022

 Atlas Freight Forwarding, Inc.; Coordinadora de Servicios Aduanales Atlas, S.C.; Manuel Ignacio Garcia Rios$111,584 for warehouse workers and $10,790 in civil money penaltiesCA2022

 Columbia Export Group, PDSA, S.C.
 (A.G.A.
-Investments II, Inc.); Arturo Ruffo$950,635 for warehouse workers and for civil money penaltiesCA2022
+Investments II, Inc.); Arturo Ruffo$950,635 for warehouse workers and in civil money penaltiesCA2022

 Power House Plastering, Inc.; Danny Gunsallus$443,322 for construction workers and $63,677 in civil money penaltiesNV2022